OUR NEXT GUEST:

 Dr. Bridget Taylor, Psy.D, BCBA-D

-is co-founder and CEO of Alpine Learning Group and is Senior Clinical Advisor for Rethink.
+is co-founder and CEO of Alpine Learning Group and is Senior Clinical Advisor for Rethink Behavioral Health.
+Dr. Taylor has specialized in the education of individuals with autism for over 30 years.
+She holds a Doctor of Psychology from Rutgers University, and received her Master’s degree in Early Childhood Special Education from Columbia University.
+She is a Board-Certified Behavior Analyst and a Licensed Psychologist.
 Dr. Taylor is past president of the Behavior Analyst Certification Board and past Associate Editor of the Journal of Applied Behavior Analysis.
-She currently serves on several editorial boards and the Autism Advisory Group for the Cambridge Center for Behavioral Studies.
-Dr. Taylor has published numerous peer-reviewed research articles and book chapters on innovative practices to improve the lives of individuals with autism, and was recently recognized by the Association for Applied Behavior Analysis International for her outstanding contributions and was given ABAI’s Fellow designation.
+She currently serves on the board of the Society for the Experimental Analysis of Behavior (SEAB).
+Active in the autism research community, Dr. Taylor has published numerous peer-reviewed research articles and book chapters on innovative practices to improve the lives of individuals with autism.
+Her most recent work explores compassionate relationship-building with families in the provision of clinical services to individuals with autism.
+Dr. Taylor has been recognized by the Association for Applied Behavior Analysis International for her outstanding contributions and received ABAI’s Fellow designation.